microsoft/botbuilder-js/libraries/streaming-e2e-tests/README.md

 ![Pipeline Running](./media/pipeline-running.png)

 As you push changes to the repo/branch that the pipeline is connected to, you may manually run pipeline to test your changes.

+Additionally, you could also visit your React app's website to chat with the streaming bot manually.
 ___